 Music plays an important role in Worship at Bethel.
-Music offers praise to God and can be exciting, inspiring, educational and consoling to the worshipper.
+Music offers praise to God and can be exciting, inspiring, educational and consoling to the worshiper.
 Bethel’s worship opportunities are many and varied in style, and many people of varying gifts and talents come to offer songs of every kind in praise to God.

 The Bethel Choir is a non-auditioned, liturgical ensemble open to all members ages 18 and older which serves as musical leadership for Bethel’s 9am Sunday service and other key celebrations throughout the year.
 Our sacred anthem repertoire spans from music of the early church to newly composed works.
 The Bethel Choir has sung throughout North America and Europe.